32x32/spaghescript/README.md

 ## SpagheScript
-Opensource SpagheScript for building an Anime and Manga website network for everywhere
+Opensource SpagheScript based CodeIgniter for building an Anime and Manga website network for everywhere

 ## Copyright and License
 Copyright 2015 Spaghetti-san